 Weight: 390 gram

-Colors available: Orange, Blue, Maroon, White (please specify your color choice at checkout)
+Colors available: Orange, Maroon, (please specify your color choice by mail)